WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 and authenticate claims of others.
 Furthermore, there should be global agreement at the data level without the need for centralized control.

-A recent, more concrete, endeavor of the group has been to write a specification for a protocol handling digital licensing of intellectual property on immutable ledgers.
+A recent, more concrete, endeavor of the group has been to write a specification for handling digital licensing of intellectual property on immutable ledgers.
 It's an effort to transform the implementation-agnostic [Rights Reference Model](http://doi.org/10.1000/284) of the [Linked Content Coalition](http://www.linkedcontentcoalition.org/index.php) into a free and open guideline, outlining technologies that could be leveraged for implementation as well as structuration on how canonicalize an easily